AnneCh/Portfolio_build/LOGS.md

+03.06.2022

+Trying to focus on understanding properly how routes, pages, components and links all relate to one another and how I can use them all to build my portfolio
+Using mui documentation and tuto videosif needed

 29.05.22

 Been too long since I coded, I felt I needed a refresh on what I've done so far, make sure I don't forget how to do things.